aurelia/store/doc/article/en-US/aurelia-store-plugin.md

 If you've ever worked with Redux then you know for sure about the [Redux Devtools browser extension](https://github.com/zalmoxisus/redux-devtools-extension).
 It's a fantastic way to record and replay the states of your application's walkthrough.
 For each step, you get detailed information about your state at that time.
 This can help tremendously to debug states and replicate issues more easily.

 There are tons of [great articles](https://codeburst.io/redux-devtools-for-dummies-74566c597d7) to get you started.
 Head over to [DevTools browser extension page](https://github.com/zalmoxisus/redux-devtools-extension) for instructions on how to install the extension, start your Aurelia Store plugin project and see how it works.

-> Info
-> Because of the way Aurelia Binding works with `bind`, `one-way`, `two-way` or `to-view`, your state could be manipulated outside of the knowledge of the store, showing an incorrect current state in Redux DevTools.
-If your state object for a view model does not initialize every property (e.g. your initial state for a view model is an empty object such as `currentState = {}`), and you are binding properties in your view using one of the binding commands mentioned previously (such as `<input value.one-way="currentState.foo"`), your state will get an `undefined` value for the `foo` property.
-The properties that are added will not show up in Redux DevTools because the change is made outside of the stores knowledge.
-Redux DevTools will still show an empty `currentState`, but your state will have `currentState = { foo: undefined }` in your view model.

 ## Defining custom devToolsOptions